iosaman503/102103043_Topsis_PretrainedModel/README.md

 # Methodology
 ![image](https://github.com/iosaman503/102103043_Topsis_PretrainedModel/assets/90442567/4bdd0de2-dad8-45a0-b53e-9059d5bd8133)

-In the First stage, lines of sentences were collected based on different evaluation parameters to be tested on.
-The sentences were tokenized , models were extracted from Hugging Face, models were used to find sentecne similarity between the tet pairs based on 4 evaluation parameters and results were stored in a CSV File.
+In the initial phase, sentence data was gathered, comprising various sentence pairs intended for evaluation based on distinct parameters.
+Subsequently, tokenization was applied, and models were retrieved from Hugging Face.
+These models were then employed to compute sentence similarity for the given text pairs across four evaluation parameters.
+The outcomes were recorded and stored in a CSV file for further analysis.

 # Description :
 1. Text Similarity Analysis: